 The value in an artist releasing material of any kind to a limited but premium audience is very valid but these channels have been shut down because few artists have the resources to develop these channels both financially and technically.

-So if it’s been done before why is this so unique?
+So if it’s a social network why is this so unique?